📦 Improve Warehouse Productivity

 Scenario 2: Wave Picking applied to Scenario 1

-The first intuitive way to optimize this process is to combine these three orders in one picking route — this strategy is commonly called Wave Picking.
+The first intuitive way to optimise this process is to consolidate these three orders into a single picking route.

 We are going to build a model to simulate the impact of several Wave Picking strategies in the total walking distance for a specific set of orders to prepare.